Pennsylvania Department of Health

 Initial comments:

-Based on a revisit and abbreviated complaint survey completed on June 27, 2024, it was determined that Embassy of Wyoming Valley failed to correct federal deficiencies cited during the survey of April 26, 2024, and continued to be out of compliance with the following requirements of 42 CFR Part 483, Subpart B Requirements for Long Term Care Facilities and the 28 PA Code, Commonwealth of Pennsylvania Long Term Care Licensure Regulations.
+Based on an Abbreviated Complaint Survey completed on January 30, 2025, it was determined that Embassy of Wyoming Valley was not in compliance with the following requirements of 42 CFR Part 483 Subpart B Requirements for Long Term Care and the 28 PA Code Commonwealth of Pennsylvania Long Term Care Licensure Regulations.

 Plan of Correction: